danbovey/GAMENIGHT-sdk/README.md

 #### Player Turn Order

 The order in which players take their turns can be defined in `setup` or at any point during the game using `setPlayerTurnOrder`.
-This allows the first round of the game to be set up, for example, as a dice roll where the player who gets to go first is determined by the highest die roll.
+This allows the first round of the game to be set up, for example, as a die roll where the player who gets to go first is determined by the highest die roll.
 The player turn order is a sorted array of player IDs.

 ```js
 this.setPlayerTurnOrder(['player_1', 'player_2']);